 Now here’s something we highly recommend that you have if you’re raising chickens.

-By growing your own fodder system, you don’t have to worry about your livestock’s food whatever time of the year it may be.
-It’s easy, low-maintenance and you definitely don’t need a large cultivated land to do it.
+By growing your own fodder system, you don’t have to worry about your livestock’s food at whatever time of the year it may be.
+It’s easy, low-maintenance and you definitely don’t need large cultivated land to do it.

 I give my chickens small amounts of leftover pasta.
 If possible make it whole wheat pasta in order to keep things as healthy as possible.